Please see the announcement for the 2021 Pilot Grant Program at the bottom of the page.

-We expect to again fund up to $75,000 of these Pilot awards.
-This is due to the generous co-funding by our partner entities at UTHSCSA (the Mays Cancer Center, the Glen Biggs Institute for Alzheimer’s & Neurodegenerative Diseases, the School of Medicine Dean’s Office, and the Office of the Vice-President for Research).
+We expect to again fund up to four $25,000 Pilot awards.
+This is due to the generous co-funding by our partner entities at UT Health SA (including the Mays Cancer Center, the Glen Biggs Institute for Alzheimer’s & Neurodegenerative Diseases, the School of Medicine Dean’s Office, and the Office of the Vice-President for Research).

-Pilot grants will be awarded for up to $25,000, direct costs.
 Budgets must be fully justified.
-Whether the budget is realistic and justified will be a factor that will be considered by the Executive Committee in selecting grant applications for funding.
 Normally, only a single year of funding will be provided, but occasionally a second year of funding may be awarded for junior faculty.
 If a second year of funding is requested, the applicant will be required to submit a progress report (maximum of 2 pages) as part of the process for 2nd year funding.

 If your project proposes the use of one of the Nathan Shock Aging Center Cores, please consult with the relevant core leader, and obtain a letter of support to be included with your application (does not count toward the page limit).
 See http://nathanshock.barshop.uthscsa.edu.

 Specific Areas of Interest:

 All Basic Aging Pilot Grant applicants are encouraged.
 However, special consideration will be given to proposals that fall under one or both of the following categories:

 The Transformative Award in Basic Aging Research is a program that will fund investigators with conceptual ideas in basic aging research that could transform the field.
 In many cases, the need is to test ideas in aging research that are truly innovative and transformative, but preliminary data must be obtained in order for the researcher to be able to submit a credible grant application.
 We will also fund projects that aim to critically test the usefulness of novel emerging technologies in basic aging research.